-I’ve got a battered old box on a shelf in my grow room that’s marked “Meter Graveyard.”
-It’s piled high with a couple thousand dollar’s worth of useless Oakton, Hanna, Bluelab, Milwaukee, Vivosun and other commonly-used brands of pH meters and probes.
+I’ve got a battered box on a shelf in my grow room that’s marked “Meter Graveyard” piled high with a couple thousand dollar’s worth of useless Oakton, Hanna, Bluelab, Milwaukee, Vivosun and other brands of pH meters and probes.

-You and I know that the pH of our nutrients solution, root zone media, and foliar sprays are a crucial measure of the acidity-to-alkalinity scale—if nutrients solution and root zone pH don’t stay in a very narrow range, the following bad things can and usually do happen:
+You know that the pH of nutrients solution, root zone media, and foliar sprays are a crucial measure of the acidity-to-alkalinity scale—if nutrients solution and root zone pH don’t stay in a very narrow range, the following bad things can and usually do happen in your marijuana garden:

 - Your plants can’t root-absorb all or enough of the 13 essential nutrients they need for survival, healthy growth, and big yields of potent buds.

 - Roots suffer and in some cases die.

 - Root zone beneficial microbes that help roots will die.
 Pathogenic microbes flourish.

 - Plant growth stalls.
 Buds and resin glands won’t develop properly.
 Harvests will be light.

 - In pure hydroponics such as deep water culture, aeroponics, and rockwool, it’s relatively easy to flush the root zone and reset bad pH.
 But in other types of growing, including soil, soilless mix, and coco coir, it’s hard if not impossible to flush and correct root zone pH.
 Entire crop cycles can be ruined.

 - If your foliar spray is the wrong pH, you burn your cannabis leaves.

 - If nutrients water with incorrect pH is given to early seedlings and clones, it can permanently stunt the plants so they never recover.